Since 2009, the German Red Lists distinguish ten categories based on the level of threat:

 Species in this group are threatened.
 Research has shown that the species is threatened, but the available information is not sufficient to allow a precise assignment to categories 1 to 3.

-R Extremely Rare (‘Extrem selten’)
+R Rare (‘Extrem selten’)

 Extremely rare species, often with very local populations; total number of populations or individuals within populations do not show a long-term or short-term decline.
 The species is not immediately threatened, but it is particularly vulnerable to potentially threatening events.

-V Near Threatened (‘Vorwarnliste‘)
+V Near threatened (‘Vorwarnliste‘)

 Species displaying a substantial population decline but not yet considered as threatened.
 If the current causes of threat persist, a re-classification into category ’Threatened‘ is likely in the near future.

-D Data Deficient (‘Daten unzureichend’)
+D Data deficient (‘Daten unzureichend’)

 Information on the distribution, biology or level of threat to a species is insufficient.
 Causes of data deficiency are, for example, that a species was not detected or not differentiated from another species in the past; that a species has only recently been assessed taxonomically or has not yet been clearly determined taxonomically; or that the number of specialists is too low to allow for a potential threat assessment.

-* Not Threatened (‘Ungefährdet’)
+* Least concern (‘Ungefährdet’)

 Species are considered as currently 'Not Threatened' if their populations have increased, are stable or have decreased only slightly.
 They cannot, therefore, be assigned to Category ‘V‘ as yet.

-Not Evaluated (‘Nicht bewertet’)
+♦ Not evaluated (‘Nicht bewertet’)

 No threat assessment has been carried out for species in this category.